Williams-Mystic/Joseph Conrad Ocean Essay Contest

 Entry Fee: None.

 The Essay: Submissions of either fiction or nonfiction should be between 1,000-5,000 words.
 Submissions may be about any topic and in any genre as long as the ocean or a major body of water is the primary setting or aspect of concern.
 The essay may be nature writing, environmental or political activism, literary or historic scholarship, or simply good storytelling.
-If submitting poetry, please send more than 6 poems.
+If submitting poetry, please send a minimum of six poems.
 The submitted work must be in English and unpublished at the time of submission, though it may be under consideration.
 It may have been submitted for a course.

 Prize: $400 winner, two $50 honorable mentions

 Submission Format: Paper manuscripts only; no email submissions accepted.
 Mail to: Williams- Mystic/Joseph Conrad Essay Contest, Williams-Mystic, Mystic Seaport Museum, 75 Greenmanville Avenue, Mystic, CT 06355.
 Cover letter must include your full name, email, home college/university, year of intended graduation, title of submission, and word count.
-Your last name only must appear at the header of each page, along with the page number.
+Since entries are judged solely on the quality of the writing, only your last name must appear at the header of each page of your entry, along with the page number.
 You may enter as many times as you wish.

 Acknowledgment: Williams-Mystic will email each applicant to confirm the essay’s arrival.
 This prize is competitive; please be patient as to our final decision.
 Honorable mentions will be recognized.

-Philosophy and History of the Prize: Williams-Mystic and an anonymous donor wish to encourage writing about the world’s oceans or major water bodies.
-We wish to encourage promising writers to seize the opportunity, as part of their college career, to study about the sea, travel on the ocean, and live at Mystic Seaport: The Museum of America and the Sea, the largest maritime museum in the world.
-Joseph Conrad (1857-1924) was one of the greatest of our maritime authors.
+Philosophy and History of the Prize: Williams-Mystic aims to encourage writing about the world’s oceans or major water bodies.
+We also wish to encourage promising writers to seize the opportunity, as part of their college career, to study about the sea, travel on the ocean, and live at Mystic Seaport: The Museum of America and the Sea, the largest maritime museum in the world.
+Joseph Conrad (1857-1924) was one of the greatest of maritime authors.
 He wrote both fiction (Typhoon) and nonfiction (The Mirror of the Sea).
 Among other tall ships, Mystic Seaport owns and maintains the Joseph Conrad (1882), pictured above, which is a historic ship that circumnavigated the world with young people.

 2015: Chloe Geffken, Colby College, with “In the Absence of a Telephone Ringing”; Honorable Mention: McKayla Whitley, J.D.
 Leftwich High School, with “Riding out the Wave” and Nikolas Oliver, Randolph College, with “The Water Birth of Jay Gatsby” See press release here.